KAMA LIFESTYLE APARTMENTS (DB)

 Outstanding complex in Pernera, Cyprus - only 700 metres to one of the beautiful sandy beaches on the island.

 These beautiful apartments are located in a tranquil setting where you can relax with 5 star service.
 The complex has had a large renovation and has been completely transformed into a modern and luxurious residence offering a great holiday experience.
-It also benefits from an abundance of activities on site which allows it to function as it's own community.

 Our apartments are luxuriously furnished with a fully fitted kitchen, wide screen TV with satellite, and telephone.
 The bedroom has fully fitted wardrobes and the bathroom consists of a walk in shower, hand basin and w.c.

 The large swimming pool with its spacious lounging area is ideal for that total relaxation.
-We have 6 rink short mat bowling area.
+We have a 6 rink short mat bowling area.
 The Theoni pool bar is the perfect place to relax and enjoy your alfresco dining, ice cold beer or afternoon cocktails.
 We arrange various entertainers ranging from singers to hypnotists!

 The main strip of Pernera is only a few minutes walk away and has a variety of shops, restaurants and bars with nightly entertainment.
 A leisurely stroll along the beautiful board walk from Pernera to the main strip of Protaras is highly recommended whilst admiring the crystal clear waters.
 There is a regular bus service that takes you wherever you want to go and we are only a 40 minute drive from Larnaca International Airport.